guide

 What a “kWh” means

-A kWh, otherwise known as a kilowatt hour, is a measure of how much energy you’re using.
+A kWh, otherwise known as a kilowatt hour, is a measure of how much energy your home is using.
 It’s not about the number of kilowatts you’re using per hour.
 Instead, it’s a unit of measurement that equals the amount of energy you’d use if you kept a 1,000 watt appliance running for an hour.

-So if you switched on a 100 watt light bulb, it would take 10 hours to rack up 1 kWh of energy.
+So if you switched on a 100 watt light bulb, it would take 10 hours to use 1 kWh of energy.
 And a 2,000 watt appliance would use 1 kWh in just half an hour.

 What’s an Independent Gas Transporter?

-Sometimes, Independent Gas Transporters are used to fit pipes instead of the National Grid, (as they’re cheaper).
-If the Meter Point Reference Number (MPRN), (which is used to identify the specific gas supply for your home) on your bill is 10 digits long and starts with 74 or 75, this means you're supplied by an independent gas transporter.
+Sometimes, Independent Gas Transporters are used to fit pipes instead of the National Grid.
+If the Meter Point Reference Number (MPRN), on your bill is 10 digits long and starts with 74 or 75, this means you're supplied by an independent gas transporter.

 How do energy bills work?